dddrrreee/cs140e-25win/labs/9-debug-hw/README.md

   4. After finishing your modifications of cp14, make sure you do a `prefetchflush` (see below) to make sure the processor refetches and re-decodes the instructions in the instuction prefetch buffer.
-  5. Implement the code in the `data_abort_int` handler to check if the exception is from a debug exception and, if so crash with an error.
+  5. Implement the code in the data abort handler to check if the exception is from a debug exception and, if not crash with an error, otherwise handle it.
+(The test already does this.)

 For the WCR: We don't want linking (which refers to the use of context id's).
 We do want: